 HOW TO MAKE CREAM CHEESE TOPPING FOR BROWNIES

 Red Velvet is not always iced with a Cream Cheese Frosting…unless you’re in the South that is.
 In which case, it’s practically a sin not to.
 Cream Cheese Frosting for Red Velvet Brownies is extremely easy to make and it comes together very quickly.
+If you like a lighter dose of cream cheese flavor, try this easy cream cheese glaze we used to top these decadent Strawberry Brownies!

 CREAM CHEESE FROSTING | RECIPE QUICKVIEW